Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions

-Real-world complex systems often comprise many distinct types of elements as well as many more types of networked interactions between elements.
-When the relative abundances of types can be measured well, we further observe heavy-tailed categorical distributions for type frequencies.
-For the comparison of type frequency distributions of two systems or a system with itself at different time points in time---a facet of allotaxonometry---a great range of probability divergences are available.
-Here, we introduce and explore `probability-turbulence divergence', a tunable, straightforward, and interpretable instrument for comparing normalizable categorical frequency distributions.
-We model probability-turbulence divergence (PTD) after rank-turbulence divergence (RTD).
-While probability-turbulence divergence is more limited in application than rank-turbulence divergence, it is more sensitive to changes in type frequency.
-We build allotaxonographs to display probability turbulence, incorporating a way to visually accommodate zero probabilities for `exclusive types' which are types that appear in only one system.
-We explore comparisons of example distributions taken from literature, social media, and ecology.
-We show how probability-turbulence divergence either explicitly or functionally generalizes many existing kinds of distances and measures, including, as special cases, $L^{(p)}$ norms, the S{\o}rensen-Dice coefficient (the $F_1$ statistic), and the Hellinger distance.
-We discuss similarities with the generalized entropies of R{\'e}nyi and Tsallis, and the diversity indices (or Hill numbers) from ecology.
-We close with thoughts on open problems concerning the optimization of the tuning of rank- and probability-turbulence divergence.
+\begin{textblock} \item Real-world complex systems often comprise many distinct types of elements as well as many more types of networked interactions between elements. \item When the relative abundances of types can be measured well, we often observe heavy-tailed distributions for type probabilities (or relative rates). \item For the comparison of type-probability distributions of two systems or a system with itself at different points in time---a facet of allotaxonometry---a great range of probability divergences are available. \\

+\item Here, we introduce and explore `probability-turbulence divergence', a tunable, straightforward, and interpretable instrument for comparing normalizable type-probability distributions. \item We model probability-turbulence divergence (PTD) after rank-turbulence divergence (RTD). \item While probability-turbulence divergence is more limited in application than rank-turbulence divergence, it is more sensitive to changes in type probability. \\

+\item We show how probability-turbulence divergence either explicitly or functionally generalizes many existing kinds of distances and measures, including, as special cases, $L_{q}$ norms, the S{\o}rensen-Dice coefficient (the $F_{1}$ statistic), and the Hellinger distance. \item We discuss similarities with the generalized entropies of R{\'e}nyi and Tsallis, and the diversity indices (or Hill numbers) from ecology. \\

+\item We then build allotaxonographs to display probability turbulence, incorporating a way to visually accommodate zero probabilities for `exclusive types' which are types that appear in only one system. \item Using flipbooks, we show how tuning PTD's single parameter informs the user how two systems diverge for types that are rare, common, and at all scales in between. \item We demonstrate that PTD can be tuned to a `scale-equalizing' view that is non-universal and dependent on the systems being compared. \\